Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 ## Embeddings -- an overview

-I've mentioned that this clustering technique uses a vision-model to create embeddings.
+I've mentioned that this clustering technique uses a vision-model to create "embeddings".
 An explanation...

 Imagine you're filling out a detailed checklist for a series of images of dogs.
 Imagine the checklist includes things like: